Phala-Network/phala-docs/agent-wars/agent-wars-introduction.md

 ## What is Agent Wars?

-Agent Wars is the world first experiment on combining tokenomics and AI agents.
+Agent Wars is the first experiment on combining tokenomics and AI agents.

-It allows you to create an AI agent, even if you have no technical background of AI or Web3 infrastructure.
-Although the incoming from key sale will go to the agent creator, he/she does not have the full control over it.
-In this system, each agent is autonomous: it’s controlled by a DAO of all the key holders of that agent.
-The management of the agent, e.g. how the agent is setup, what’s its personality, is totally determined by the voting of the DAO members, with they key amount as weight.

-With our tokenomics, all the key holders are incentivized to make their agents better: the more attractive a agent becomes, the more profits they can make from the rising price of its keys.
+Agent Wars enables anyone, even non-engineers, to create their own agent (a unique avatar tied to an X account).
+Importantly, each agent is born with default tokenomics, allowing the agent's creator and contributors to benefit from the agent's improvement.

+In Agent Wars, we offer a default tokenomics that facilitates staking-based DAO governance on the agents.
+Briefly, each agent has keys as shares which users can buy and sell.
+Owning at least one key allows you to chat with the agent.

+Key to note is that all agent management is based on on-chain voting weighted by key numbers.

+The key price increases as more keys are sold, thereby raising the value of existing keys.
+Hence, the most efficient way for key owners to profit is by improving their agents to attract more buyers.

 <figure><img src="../.gitbook/assets/AgentWars (1).png" alt="" width="563"><figcaption></figcaption></figure>